MattiaSironi/ing-sw-2021-sironi-tagliente-zancani/README.md

     ```shell
     > java -jar GC21-1.0-SNAPSHOT-jar-with-dependencies.jar server
     ```
+    Note: server port is standard and set to 1234.
+Use port forwarding to play in a distributed system.

   - to run the CLI directly use:

     ```shell
     > java -jar GC21-1.0-SNAPSHOT-jar-with-dependencies.jar CLI
     ```
+    Note: do not use Windows Command Prompt or PowerShell.
+For better experience, use a Unix-like terminal.
   - to run the GUI directly use:
     ```shell
     > java -jar GC21-1.0-SNAPSHOT-jar-with-dependencies.jar GUI